 About the Series #

-SEA Weekly brings you an audio version of Chloe Tan’s SEA Weekly newsletter, analyzing the major events and developments reshaping Southeast Asia’s digital economy each week.
+SEA Weekly brings you an audio version of the SEA Weekly newsletter by Chloe Tan and Miguel Santos, analyzing the major events and developments reshaping Southeast Asia’s digital economy and industrial landscape each week.

-Rather than surface-level recaps, these episodes dig into the underlying patterns: the infrastructure being built beneath consumer apps, the regulatory frameworks governments are writing, the consolidation reshaping regional power dynamics, and the implications for founders, investors, and policy makers across the region.
+Rather than surface-level recaps, these episodes dig into the underlying patterns: the infrastructure being built beneath consumer apps, the supply chains powering regional manufacturing, the regulatory frameworks governments are writing, and the flows of capital and FDI reshaping Southeast Asia.

-Each episode connects this week’s news to bigger strategic questions: How is Southeast Asia’s fintech ecosystem maturing?
-What does governance mean when AI systems make financial decisions?
-Who controls the platforms billions of Southeast Asians rely on?
+Each episode connects this week’s news to bigger strategic questions: How is the fintech ecosystem maturing?
+What does industrial policy mean for the next decade of growth?
+Who controls the platforms and corridors billions of Southeast Asians rely on?

 The audience is professional, analytical, and skeptical of hype.
-Expect insight over recap, specificity over generalization, and forward-looking analysis alongside reporting on what just happened.
+Expect insight over recap, specificity over generalization, and forward-looking analysis from two distinct vantage points: the Singapore-based fintech lens and the Jakarta-based industrial researcher perspective.

 Available on Spotify, Apple Podcast and LinkedIn